1,000+ Opportunities

 For oral history grants: an explanation of how the interviews will be used and where they will be archived.

-Based on current listing details, eligibility includes: Nonprofit organizations, institutions of higher education, state and local governments, community and cultural organizations, libraries, museums, and public agencies in Mississippi.
+According to the current listing, eligibility includes: Nonprofit organizations, institutions of higher education, state and local governments, community and cultural organizations, libraries, museums, and public agencies in Mississippi.
 Programs must be free and open to the public.
 Organizations must have a Unique Entity ID (UEI).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.